CS207ProjectGroup8/cs207-FinalProject/README.md

 f = ef.sin(x) + np.tan(y)`

 ### ADfun
-Users can use the methods in this module to compute the Jacobian matrix of a function, to perform root-finding via Newton's Method, and to perform minimization via `newton`, `quasi-newton-BFGS`, and `gradient-descent`.
+Users can use the methods in this module to compute the Jacobian matrix of a function, to perform root-finding via Newton's Method, and to perform minimization via `newton`, `quasi-newton-BFGS`, and `gradient-descent` methods.

 ## More information
 For additional information on how to use the package, please see `docs/milestone2.ipynb`.

-## Contact
 Our group members are:

 * Yuanheng Wang